cinderblockgames/cindr.musicPlayer.js/README.md

 # Setup and Basics

-You can see an example of this library in action at https://music.cindr.media.
+You can see a demo of this library at https://music.cindr.media.

 # Methods